Marine and Coastal Litter and Pollution

 We are increasingly aware of the damage caused by litter on our coasts and in our seas.
 It looks unsightly, but worse, it can be extremely harmful to marine wildlife.
 Plastic waste is picked up by the ocean’s filter feeders, mistakenly eaten by seabirds and fish, and can cause death through entanglement for many marine creatures.

-But there is positive action you can take: you can reduce your use of plastics, and get involved with helping with the clean up.
+There’s lots of positive action you can take by reducing your use of plastics, and getting involved with the clean up.

 Image credit: KIMO